A zero waste city centre? An opportunity for change

 We want to know what businesses think about this issue and how we can take it on.

-Email us by 27 March to tell us if you agree that we should strive for a zero waste city centre, or tell us what you could do to minimise waste.
+Email us to tell us if you agree that we should strive for a zero waste city centre, or tell us what you could do to minimise waste.